imhicihu/incunnabilia-early-book-digitization/Biblioteca_Congreso.md

        * Data not relevant for the purpose desired
   -----------------------------------
   * ~~Roy, Loriene~~
   ~~Indigenous cultural heritage preservation: A review essay with ideas for the future.~~ ~~(IFLA Journal, vol. 41 (2015), N° 3, (Oct.
 2015), p.
 192-203~~ (...)
 The increasing importance of digital cultural heritage expands the discussion surrounding Indigenous cultural heritage to legal and policy issues, bringing in topics such as e-publishing, e-lending, and access, incluing the notion of the right to be forgotten. (p.
 196)
   (...) digitization is often regarded as the de facto process for preservation (p.
 198)
   (...)
-New tols are being developed, while frameworks brought in from other
-          disciplines are offering different ways of thinking. (p.
+New tools are being developed, while frameworks brought in from other disciplines are offering different ways of thinking. (p.
 200)
          * Bibliography is a plus
  -----------------------------------
     * ~~Heuberger, Rachel~~
     * ~~Leone, Laura~~
     * ~~Evers, Renate~~
   ~~The challenges of reconstructing cultural heritage: An international digital collaboration.~~ ~~(IFLA Journal, vol. 41 (2015), N° 3, (Oct.
 2015), p.
 223-229~~ (...)
 Due to the rarity and fragile condition of historic resources for Jewish studies neither the Center nor the JSF allows for their lending, requiring researchers to travel to their reading room to view the works onsite (...) (p.
 225) (...)
 The project required detailed bibligraphical preparation, selection, verification, and intense tracking of materiales (...)
   LB catalogers, working from the original Freimann Library catalog, worked through the titles that was identified as missing (...) the process ensured not only the selection of materials but also their full descriptive cataloging which was required before digitization took place (p.
-226)
+226) (...)
+Photographers while not particularly vulnerable overall as objects, made them more vulnerable for photography in particular.
+  For example, condition issues such as brittleness and tight margins necessitated the removal of a selection of books from the original list. (p.
+227)
         * Chapter intitled _Digitization at the Center's digital lab_ offers great insights about hardware and procedures.
   -----------------------------------